dandalpiaz/flask-linux-guide/README.md

 ### Debian Instance

-Using the Amazon Web Services 'Lightsail' as an example host.
+Using the Amazon Web Services 'Lightsail' service as an example host (other hosts that offer a similar option for a Debian-based VPS include [DigitalOcean](https://www.digitalocean.com/pricing/droplets) and [Linode](https://www.linode.com/pricing/#compute-shared)).
 Assumes that you have a domain set up through a registrar and DNS provider that can be pointed at the instance's IP address.

 1. Create an account or login to AWS Lightsail, https://lightsail.aws.amazon.com.
 2. On the **Instances** tab, create an Debian 12.x LTS instance (OS Only)